Welcome to the Upstate Stand Down website!

 Lives were changed and hope was renewed for so many on Upstate Stand Down day because of enormous community support, volunteers and partnerships.
 We hope YOU will join us in the 2014 Upstate Stand Down and this special and unique opportunity “to serve those who have served.”

 - Increase/set target to serve 500 participants (40% increase compared to 2013 Upstate Stand Down) to include all veterans in need, homeless veterans, veterans at risk for homelessness and their families.

-- Expand from a 4 county catchment area to an 11 county catchment area of the Upstate to include several surrounding North Carolina counties.
-Counties to be served are: Spartanburg, Greenville, Cherokee, Union, Laurens, Abbeville, Greenwood, Newberry, Oconee, Pickens and Anderson, in addition to counties in North Carolina that border or are within close proximity to Spartanburg and the Upstate.
+- Expand 11 county catchment area of the Upstate to include several surrounding North Carolina counties.
+Counties to be served are Spartanburg, Greenville, Cherokee, Union, Laurens, Abbeville, Greenwood, Newberry, Oconee, Pickens and Anderson, in addition to counties in North Carolina that border or are within close proximity to Spartanburg and the Upstate.

-- Review, evaluate and modify services (services will be expanded based upon needs indicated at 2012 Upstate Stand Down).
+- Review, evaluate and modify services.
+Services will be expanded based upon needs indicated at 2013 Upstate Stand Down.

 - Develop strategies for continuous improvement for all aspects of the project based upon last year’s survey data provided by participants, volunteers and staff.